No limits for children who are deaf.

 - To invest in our staff and have the best possible team available

-- To be recognized as the leading service provider for deaf or hearing-impaired children in SA
+- To be recognised as the leading service provider for deaf or hearing-impaired children in SA

 - To consolidate and increase our focus on research, development, innovation and evidence-based practice.